AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Introduction

-To improve robustness, multi-modal fusion has emerged as a powerful technique for robust beam prediction by combining complementary information from multiple sensors such as cameras, LiDAR, radar, and GPS \cite{charan2022vision,zhu2025advancing,tian2023multimodal,shi2024multimodal,zhang2024integrated}.
+To improve robustness, multi-modal fusion has emerged as a powerful technique for robust beam prediction by combining complementary information from multiple sensors such as cameras, LiDAR, radar, and GPS \cite{11133431,11418645,charan2022vision,zhu2025advancing,tian2023multimodal,shi2024multimodal,zhang2024integrated,nazar2025enwar}.
 For instance, \cite{charan2022vision} extracted visual features via a residual network (ResNet) and fused them with positional information through a multilayer perceptron (MLP) for beam prediction, demonstrating improved performance compared to single-modality methods.
 The cross-modal feature enhancement framework in \cite{zhu2025advancing} instead jointly processed image and radar inputs using an uncertainty-aware dynamic fusion module and leveraged temporal correlations across multiple frames, which resulted in superior performance to earlier fusion approaches.
-Deeper multimodal integration has since been pursued: \cite{shi2024multimodal} combined feature vectors extracted from radar, camera, LiDAR, and GPS data, with historical beam indices, and learned their temporal dependencies using an long short-term memory (LSTM) network; \cite{10577431} proposed a hybrid deep quantum-transformer network (QTN) for beam prediction; \cite{tian2023multimodal} proposed a multimodal transformer architecture to fuse intermediate-scale features from multiple sensors to better capture intermodal relations and temporal patterns; {and \cite{shi2025bemamba} introduced a lightweight multimodal fusion framework that exploits the linear complexity of state space models.} Although effective, all these works assumed full modality availability, an assumption often violated in practice due to sensor blockage, adverse lighting, weather conditions, or GPS outages.
+Deeper multimodal integration has since been pursued: \cite{shi2024multimodal} combined feature vectors extracted from radar, camera, LiDAR, and GPS data, with historical beam indices, and learned their temporal dependencies using an long short-term memory (LSTM) network; \cite{10577431} proposed a hybrid deep quantum-transformer network (QTN) for beam prediction; \cite{tian2023multimodal} proposed a multimodal transformer architecture to fuse intermediate-scale features from multiple sensors to better capture intermodal relations and temporal patterns; \cite{shi2025bemamba} introduced a lightweight multimodal fusion framework that exploits the linear complexity of state space models; and \cite{nazar2025enwar} introduced ENWAR 2.0 through task-oriented explainability metrics, showing that its adaptive RAG-enabled LLM framework improves beam interpretation and environmental perception in terms of faithfulness, correctness, and answer relevancy.
+Although effective, all these works assumed full modality availability, an assumption often violated in practice due to sensor blockage, adverse lighting, weather conditions, or GPS outages.
 Consequently, their performance degrades severely when one or more modalities are missing.

 Despite its practical importance, the missing-modality problem remains relatively underexplored.
 Very recent work \cite{yao2025robust} attempted to address this issue using data augmentation via random masking, modality imputation, and channel attention.
 However, its imputation heavily depends on training data statistics, and the network does not inherently learn to operate under arbitrary missing-modality patterns.
 Consequently, its generalization and robustness remain limited.
 These limitations motivate the development of a more general framework capable of adaptively handling missing modalities without requiring architectural modifications to the prediction network.